rh-mobb/documentation/content/rosa/rosa-hcp-portworx/index.md

 ![PX-operator-install-from-OperatorHub](./images/rosa-hcp-portworx-operator-install.png)

 4. The Portworx Operator begins to install and takes you to the Install Operator page.
 On this page, select the A specific namespace on the cluster option for Installation mode.
-Select the Create Project option from the Installed Namespace dropdown:

-5. On the Create Project window, enter the name as `portworx` and click Create to create a namespace called portworx.
+Select `portworx` namespace

-6. Click Install to install Portworx Operator in the `portworx` namespace.
+5. Click Install to install Portworx Operator in the `portworx` namespace.

 ## Apply Portworx spec using OpenShift UI
 1. Once the Operator is installed successfully, create a StorageCluster object from the same page by clicking Create StorageCluster: